 Usually, you lease will say whether you are allowed to keep a domestic pet at your property.

 The lease requires you to seek permission from us to keep a domestic pet at your property.
-To submit a request for permission, click the link below
+To submit a request for permission, click here.

 To find out more about buildings insurance, please click here.

-We offer a wide range of payment methods to make it easy for you to pay your rent and service charge.
-They also offer support to help you manage your payments if you are experiencing financial difficulty.
+We offer a wide range of payment methods to make it easy for you to pay your service charge.
+We can also offer support to help you manage your payments if you are experiencing financial difficulty.